BattMoTeam/BattMo/Documentation/index.rst

 Introduction
 ============

-The Battery Modelling Toolbox (**Battmo**) is a resource for continuum modelling of electrochemical devices in MATLAB.
+The Battery Modelling Toolbox (**BattMo**) is a resource for continuum modelling of electrochemical devices in MATLAB.
 The initial development features a pseudo X-dimensional (PXD) framework for the Doyle-Fuller-Newman model of lithium-ion battery cells.
 However, the development plan for BattMo includes extensions to other battery chemistries (e.g. metal-air) and eventually hydrogen systems (i.e. electrolyzers and fuel cells).